atar-axis/xpadneo/docs/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/7bba9bae5e6e493189969dd2a80ac09e)](https://www.codacy.com/app/atar-axis/xpadneo?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=atar-axis/xpadneo&amp;utm_campaign=Badge_Grade)
 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/atar-axis/xpadneo.svg)](http://isitmaintained.com/project/atar-axis/xpadneo "Average time to resolve an issue")

-This is the first and yet only driver for the Xbox One Wireless Gamepad (which is shipped with the Xbox One S).
+This is the first driver for the Xbox One Wireless Gamepad (which is shipped with the Xbox One S).
 I wrote it for a student project at fortiss GmbH and it is fully functional but does only support the connection via Bluetooth as yet - more will follow.

 Many thanks to *Kai Krakow* who **sponsored** me a Xbox One Wireless Controller :video_game: (including Wireless Adapter) and a pack of mouthwatering guarana cacao :coffee: